How Much Does It Cost to Set Up a Trust? A Comprehensive Guide

 2. You are choosing the wrong type of trust.
 Many specialized trusts exist for different purposes, so selecting the wrong kind can prevent you from achieving your goals.

-3. They are appointing the wrong person as a trustee.
+3. They are choosing an unsuitable person to act as trustee.
 People often choose a spouse or close friend without considering whether they have the necessary skills to administer the trust properly.

 4. There is no clear trust purpose.
 The trustee needs to understand the purpose to make proper decisions about administering the trust.